It’s all about the experience – navigating the new payments era

 The consumer of today looks a lot different to that of 10 years ago, even before Covid.
 Despite the difficulties that physical shops experienced through lockdowns, consumers still crave the in-store physical experience they are accustomed to.
 However, they now expect the physical merchant to provide them with the same level of convenience that they get when they shop online.
 80% of shoppers used a mobile phone inside of a physical store to either look up product reviews, compare prices or find alternative store locations (OuterBox).

 This illustrates the merging of physical and digital that merchants must be prepared for and accommodate.
 To do this, their payment providers must offer a solution that can bring the physical and digital side together cohesively.
-The merging of these is what we refer to as holistic, or omnichannel, commerce.
+Check out our post on the merging of these, in ‘Phygital payments.‘ We also refer to this merging as holistic, or omnichannel, commerce.

 Of the above factors, the largest percentage of customers expect a frictionless transaction experience.
 This is followed closely by attractive loyalty and rewards.